ewels/hemnet-commuter/README.md

 For these features to work, you will need to get API keys for the two services.
 Make a copy of `app/config_defaults.ini` called `app/config.ini` and save them there (this file will be ignored by git).

-For Google you will need to register and set up a cloud computing account, then make a service account for Hemnet Commuter and set up some API keys which are allowed to use the `Geocoding API`, `Distance Matrix API` and `Cloud Translation API`.
-There are plenty of docs on how to do this, for example [here](https://cloud.google.com/translate/docs/setup?hl=en_GB).

 ### First run